redhat-cip/edeploy-lxc/README.md

     ssh -o StrictHostKeyChecking=no -o UserKnownHostsFile=/dev/null root@10.68.0.48 puppet master --debug --no-daemonize
 3. Once he is done, he call `edeploy-lxc stop` to turn off the containers

+## requirements

+* lxc
+* python (testd with 2.7)
+* python-augeas
+* python-yaml

+Bridge has to be create first.
+You can use libvirt for that or do it manually.

 ## supported platform